 - New York’s 529 College Savings Program — Direct Plan (New York)

 - Oklahoma College Savings Plan (Oklahoma)

 - CollegeAmerica (Virginia)

-- Number of 529 plans rated.
-Morningstar rates 62 of the largest 529 plans, while Savingforcollege.com rates 100 direct-sold and advisor-sold 529 plans, plus an addition 10 prepaid tuition plans.
+- The number of 529 plans rated: Morningstar rates 54 of the largest 529 plans, while Savingforcollege.com rates 100 direct-sold and advisor-sold 529 plans, plus an additional 10 prepaid tuition plans.

-- Morningstar rates the 529 plans annually, while Savingforcollege.com rates the 529 plans quarterly.
+- Timing of ratings: Morningstar rates the 529 plans annually, while Savingforcollege.com rates the 529 plans quarterly.

-- Morningstar bases their ratings on Process, People, Parent, Price and Performance and Savingforcollege.com bases its ratings on Performance, Costs, Features and Reliability.
+- Methodology: Morningstar bases its ratings on Process, People, Parent, Price and Performance and Savingforcollege.com bases its ratings on Performance, Costs, Features and Reliability.

-- Savingforcollege.com publishes an annual ranking of FDIC-insured 529 plans.
+Savingforcollege.com also publishes an annual ranking of FDIC-insured 529 plans.